dbt-labs/corp/docs/benefits.md

 **Do you have any recommendations on how to best use this stipend?**

-- Check out [Equipment Recommendations](https://www.notion.so/Equipment-Recommendations-3a2c5c26f31c43658a188f95a71f15a6) for recommendations from other dbt team members!
+- Check out equipment recommendations from team members [here](https://www.notion.so/Equipment-Recommendations-3a2c5c26f31c43658a188f95a71f15a6) or search in #talk-remoteworking Slack channel.

 **What if I can’t build my entire office with the provided $1,500?**